Open a medical company in Thailand

 • Licensing your medical company in Thailand:

-Different medical services may need operations permits depending on which of them you plan to offer.
-For example, different licenses are obligatory for all companies in the medical sphere: hospitals, clinics, and diagnostic centers which must be approved by the Ministry of Public Health.
+Different medical services may require operational permits depending on the activities you plan to offer.
+For example, companies operating in the medical sector must obtain specific licenses.
+This requirement applies to hospitals, clinics, and diagnostic centers.
+The Ministry of Public Health must approve these establishments before they begin operations.

 • Foreign business restrictions for medical company in Thailand: